-While all of these features can be incorporated within a traditional look, modern technology is more in step with modern aesthetics.
+While all of these features can be incorporated within a traditional look, modern technology is more in step with modern aesthetics, learn more about local housing with the best realtor like these Realtors near me.
 For example, a twenty-foot wide sliding door system that hides completely within a wall pocket would be out of place in a Craftsman-style home.
 Green roof systems are great for very low-sloped roofs but would not fit a traditional Tudor.

 The movement toward modern design in Seattle’s neighborhoods is a reflection of the contemporary quest for convenience, comfort and efficiency, along with a rapidly growing demographic of young, technically-oriented home buyers.